Siberpone/ponyverse/README.md

 - [ ] Fine tune for Astra's V5 when it arrives.

 # Contributing
-I'm always looking for ways to improve my work and open for some contructive criticism and suggestions.
-Here're some ways you can help make Ponyverse better:
+I'm always looking for ways to improve my work and open for some constructive criticism and suggestions.
+Here are some ways you can help make Ponyverse better:
 * Want to request a feature or found a bug?
 Create an [issue](https://github.com/Siberpone/ponyverse/issues).
 * Have an idea on how to improve Ponyverse or want to give some feedback or simply need help figuring it out?
 Open up a [discussion](https://github.com/Siberpone/ponyverse/discussions).